aashikamakkena/II-I-LABS/DS LAB/Experiment 13/readme.md

-Write a program that implements Stack and its operations using Linked List.
+Write a program that implements Queue and its operations using Arrays.